So you “hate the way you appear in pictures”?

-My main photography work is all about children portraits, however, I usually encourage mums to be present on few snaps too.
+My main photography work is all about children portraits, however, I usually encourage mums to be present on a few snaps too.
 I feel they should take the opportunity and just go for it.
 At the end of the day, you don’t have a professional photographer on hand every day, do you?
-(And yes, it does not count if your partner is one of them “togs”).
 I do my best, despite being told straight away “oh, my hair isn’t in the best state, I am not photogenic, watch your lenses as they may break, are you sure you want me to ruin my child’s pictures”.
 I have heard that so many times, nearly every time I take pictures!

 So what does it mean?
 We are trying to be amusing but actually, it shows, most of us ladies are insecure about the way we look.
 We prefer to stay away, to not to look into the camera screen, or just say in advance how ugly and untidy we are.
 Are we, really?

-So if you decide to take part in your child’s photo session and if (how lucky we are) you let me take few pictures, I can make sure I am going to try my best to show you in a favourable way.
+So if you decide to take part in your child’s photo session and if let me take a few pictures, I am going to try my best to show you in a most favourable way.
 To explain you what I mean I decided to share this comparison picture of me and my baby girl:

 Both of them had been taken by my husband, in the same room, on the same day, in the same lighting conditions (natural window light from the left).
 I had the same makeup, the same hair and the same level of energy (roll on newborn nights!)
 But I hope you will agree there is a difference between them two images.
 I could say that I hate the way I look on the left one.
 My eyes got dark circles, my nose looks bigger and not quite straight, my lips look dark.
 So how come the same person could look so much better on the other picture?
 The key is positioning the model against the light!
 My hubby takes good photos but I can say frankly I wouldn’ t show this picture from the left to my client.
 Probably I would move them to a better light before taking a picture.